 Experience the exquisite beauty of Japan’s legendary red-crowned cranes on this winter adventure in Hokkaido.

-There are other moments to savour as well, including skiing on world class powder in Furano and hiking in the Daisetsuzan National Park.
+There are other moments to savour as well, including skiing on world-class powder in Furano and hiking in Daisetsuzan National Park.

 When: Flexible departures